American Rescue Plan Act (ARPA)

-Addressing negative economic impacts caused by the public health emergency – respond to the public health emergency or its negative economic impacts, including assistance to households, small businesses, and nonprofits, or aid to impacted industries such as tourism, travel, and hospitality.
+Addressing negative economic impacts caused by the public health emergency – responding to the public health emergency or its negative economic impacts, including assistance to households, small businesses, and nonprofits, or aid to impacted industries such as tourism, travel, and hospitality.

-Investing in water, sewer, and broadband infrastructure – allows for a broad range of necessary investments in projects that improve access to clean drinking water, improve wastewater and stormwater infrastructure systems, and to make necessary investments in broadband infrastructure.
+Investing in water, sewer, and broadband infrastructure – allows for a broad range of necessary investments in projects that improve access to clean drinking water, improve wastewater and stormwater infrastructure systems, and make necessary investments in broadband infrastructure.

 State and local governments must take action to obligate the funds by December 31, 2024, and all funds must be spent no later than December 31, 2026.

 The United States Treasury Department recently released the Final Rules for the American Rescue Plan Act, available at https://home.treasury.gov/system/files/136/SLFRF-Final-Rule.pdf.

 On Tuesday, January 25, 2022, the Story County Board of Supervisors reviewed projects along with proposed funding amounts for those applications deemed eligible by the Board of Supervisors based on the final guidelines from the U.S. Treasury.
 The Board acted to preliminarily approve projects and directed staff to begin the process of developing necessary contracts and appropriate documents.
 UPDATE - amounts and projects were updated following Board action on April 5, 2022.

 The Board approved nearly $11 million in funding for: